-- Consultation with hard to reach groups including young people, rural households, the ethnic minority community, young mothers, unemployed people, disabled people and other significant minority groups. - Raising public awareness and participation in Area Forums. - Supporting the Member Development programme in raising the profile of councillors so as to achieve a 50% recognition rating for local councillors by March 2007. - Demonstrating that action is being taken as a result of official complaints that have been made to the Council.
+- Consultation with hard to reach groups including young people, rural households, the ethnic minority community, young mothers, unemployed people, disabled people and other significant minority groups. - Raising public awareness and participation in Area Forums. - Supporting the Member Development programme in raising the profile of councillors. - Demonstrating that action is being taken as a result of official complaints that have been made to the Council.
 This will help to increase the level of satisfaction in relation to complaints handling to 70% by March 2007.
+57.6% of people were dissatisfied with complain handling in November 2005.

-3.6 Promoting a positive image of Rossendale (Challenge 4)
+Challenge Four - Promoting a positive image of Rossendale

 The long term success of the borough and its people relies on us being able to project a positive image of the area.
-Rossendale will be developing and promoting a 'whole life image'

-- promoting the excellent aspects that the borough has to offer for people at every stage of their lives.
+Rossendale will be developing and promoting a 'whole life image' - promoting the excellent aspects that the borough has to offer for people at every stage of their lives.
 This will contribute to Rossendale's developing role within East Lancashire, Lancashire County Council and the Region.
 It will also support the borough maximising the benefits from initiatives taking place outside its boundaries.